melissalau17/microservice-development-challenge/README.md

-Here’s a comprehensive and structured version of your README for the **Online Marketplace Microservices** project:

----

 # Online Marketplace Microservices

 A **Spring Boot-based microservices architecture** for an online marketplace, designed for scalability, modularity, and maintainability.
 This project demonstrates a real-world application of microservices using Spring Cloud components.